BOO International Short Film Festival | November 2026, Prague

 • November 7: the final part of the workshop will focus on sharing experiences, joint reflection, and evaluation with the lecturer

 Pavel Sladký studied Czech language and literature at the Faculty of Arts of Charles University and journalism at the Faculty of Social Sciences of Charles University.
 He collaborates with Czech Radio and publishes texts in magazines such as Cinepur, Film a doba, on Aktuálně.cz, and ČTart.cz.
 He also prepares a podcast on cinematography for Film a doba.
-He is a member of the Association of Czech Film Critics, the international federation FIPRESCI, and collaborates with Czech film festivals as a dramaturge and moderator of masterclasses.
+He is a member of the Association of Czech Film Critics, The International Federation FIPRESCI, and collaborates with Czech film festivals as a programmer and moderator of masterclasses.
 He is the author of the book Film is a Secret Door to Reality: 10 Essential Contemporary Directors – Portraits and Interviews.

 Case study: Monyová